 Music Ensemble Program Fees for 2021

 It is compulsory for Year 7-11 to be enrolled in a Core Ensemble.
 Core Ensembles are $645 per year for any one of the following

 • Concert band • Percussion ensemble

-Extension Ensembles an additional $60 per year for each ensemble
+Extension Ensembles are an additional $125 per year for first extension and $60 per year for any additional extension

 • Junior and/or senior stage band